csmig/stig-manager/docs/installation-and-setup/securing.rst

 Our Web Client will not engage in the OIDC implicit flow because it is not secure enough.
 To work with the Web Client, the OIDC Provider must provide tokens using the OIDC Authorization Code Flow with Proof Key for Code Exchange (PKCE).
 To work with bots such as STIG Manager Watcher, the OIDC Provider should support the client_credentials flow with Signed JWT authentication.

-If your OIDC Provider issues refresh tokens (recommended for a better user experience), those tokens can have longer lifetimes than the access_token but should be rotated and limited to a single use.
+If your OIDC Provider issues refresh tokens (encouraged for a better user experience), those tokens can have longer lifetimes than the access_token but should be rotated and limited to a single use.
 Policies vary greatly, but refresh token lifetime is sometimes correlated to the SSO session lifetime.
 Attempts to reuse a refresh_token should be logged by the OIDC Ppovider and generate alerts.

 User sessions